 Test 1 consists of starting from a standstill on roughly even ground, then pedaling up an incline with a bump midway of about 35 mm height and finally coasting at the end as the incline flattening out.
-The start had a small ledge (~10mm) which was initially used for practical reasons (to start at the same location consistently), but as shown by the results, this feature itself highlights some performance advantages of the VAST system.
+The start had a small ledge (~10mm) which was initially used for practical reasons (to start at the same location consistently), but as shown by the results, this feature itself highlights some performance advantages of the prototype system.

-Note that Brand A, Brand B, Brand C are all high performance bicycles at or near the top of the range from well known Bicycle companies.
+Note that Brand A, Brand B, Brand C are all high performance bicycles at or near the top of the range from well known bicycle companies.
 Further information will not be disclosed publicly.

 Specifically, what this test shows is that the provision of high anti squat forces by other systems (Brand A & B) generates unwanted suspension rise during pedaling over bumps.
 (Note that Brand A and B are very different systems despite the similar results.)

 Brand C was found to perform distinctly differently to Brand A and B. Upon evaluation it was found that Brand C has significantly lower anti squat performance around the sag point.
-As a result Brand C almost matches the VAST system over the bumps by not generating unwanted suspension rise.
+As a result Brand C almost matches the Z-Link system over the bumps by not generating unwanted suspension rise.
 However, the clear negative outcome of this systems performance is then the significant system squat during pedaling.